Azure/iotedge-lorawan-starterkit/LoRaEngine/README.md

 Now, build an push the solution by right clicking [deployment.template.json](/LoRaEngine/deployment.template.json) and select `Build and Push IoT Edge Solution` (look as alternative into [deployment.template.amd64.json](/LoRaEngine/deployment.template.amd64.json) for x64 based gateways)

 ![VSCode: Build and push edge solution](/pictures/CreateEdgeSolution.PNG)

+**Note**: Deployment templates are located in ```deployment```directories.
+Each directory has a specific templates for specific scenarios.
+Just copy/paste the content of the template you'd like to use and replace it in the ```/LoRaEngine/deployment.template.json``` file.
+You can then use VS Code extention to build your modules and create the ```/LoRaEngine/config/deployment.json``` deployment template.

 After that you can push the solution to your IoT Edge device by right clicking on the device and select `Create Deployment for single device`